On the Relation of Characteristic Modes of Different Conducting Structures: Introduction

+However, this question is not limited to the array case.
+It applies to all cases where CMs are used to compare different or modified structures, also for single, isolated elements.
+Therefore, in this paper, the question is addressed, how the CMs of different or modified structures in general are related to each other, leaving the application to the array case aside.

+As basis for this relation, a scattering and perturbation matrix formulation of CMs is well-suited, as it was already introduced in \cite{harrington_theory_1971}.
+However, in \cite{harrington_theory_1971}, CMs are only used to analyze scattering of the structure whose scattering operator they diagonalize and no relation between the CMs of different structures is given.
+Also in other publications about characteristic modes since then, no such relation is found.

+Similarly, no formalism that could be transferred to CMs is known in other modal decompositions that rely on scattering and perturbation matrix definitions.
+For example, if spherical-wave functions are considered \cite{hansen_spherical_1988}, they are defined analytically and do not depend on the scattering object.
+This means that there is also no notion of a transformation between sets of different bases dependent on the object, that could be transferred to CMs.

-However, this question is not limited to the array case, but concerns all cases where CM are used to represent different structures.
-Therefore, in this paper the question is addressed, how a mathematical formulation of a scattering problem can be derived in which CM can be used as a common basis for multiple different structures.
-This results in a mathematical formalism that can not only be used to treat scattering of different structures computationally in the same CM basis, but also gives a broader intuition of what CM are and how they relate to each other.
+Therefore, a novel formalism is proposed in this paper that enables to describe scattering problems in the CMs of other structures. \annotateChangesEnd It can be used not only to treat and compare the scattering of different structures computationally within the same CM basis, but \annotateChangesStart its introduction also provides \annotateChangesEnd a broader intuition of what CMs are and how they relate to each other.